jbalves/URIOnlineJudge/README.md

 # URIOnlineJudge
-This repostotry for practice training problems for URI Online Judge
+This repository for practice training problems for URI Online Judge